 More is not Better

-The sickness affecting Western societies and spreading to other cultures around the world is that more equals better.
+The sickness affecting Western societies is spreading to other cultures around the world that more equals better.
 But does more make you happier?
 Research tends to indicate it does not.
 Having more stuff is a responsibility increasing stress levels protecting, insuring, maintaining, and using said stuff.

 Modern technology has made stuff cheap compared to our earning level.
 The more we have the more we want when it makes no sense to add more to the heap of crap already in the stable.
 Happiness declines instead of increasing after we reach a certain level of saturation.
 More things then start to eat into our happiness and overall satisfaction with life.
 You can have more, but does it matter?

 The FIRE community is on to something and it boggles my mind more people have not climbed aboard.
 Where people got the idea financial independence and fulfilling labor are a scourge on our society is beyond me.

 I am only a country accountant; I don’t have the answer for such an ignorant mindset.

 Problems will not magically disappear if people start saving and living more financially responsible lives.
 The problems will change, however.
 The problems will also be less critical.
 Money is the leading cause of divorce so reduced money issues will lead to better family life.
 Children will have more nurturing formative years which translates into lower levels of crime and higher levels of overall life satisfaction.

 Issues of resource usage will be reduced, but still an issue to apply our efforts toward solving.
 Moving from a carbon economy to a more green, renewable framework will increase further the quality of life.
 Technology will still be a vital part of a smaller, more efficient economy.